llobato/docs/docs/other/install-gwms-frontend.md

-There are 2 types of (or purposes for) proxies required for the VO Frontend: 1 the %GREEN%VO Frontend proxy%ENDCOLOR% (used to authenticate with the other glideinWMS services) 1 one or more glideinWMS %GREEN%pilot proxies%ENDCOLOR% (used/delegated to the factory services and submitted on the glideinWMS pilot jobs) The %GREEN%VO Frontend proxy%ENDCOLOR% and the %GREEN%pilot proxy%ENDCOLOR% can be the same.
+There are 2 types of (or purposes for) proxies required for the VO Frontend: 1 the %GREEN%VO Frontend proxy%ENDCOLOR% (used to authenticate with the other GlideinWMS services) 1 one or more GlideinWMS %GREEN%pilot proxies%ENDCOLOR% (used/delegated to the factory services and submitted on the GlideinWMS pilot jobs) The %GREEN%VO Frontend proxy%ENDCOLOR% and the %GREEN%pilot proxy%ENDCOLOR% can be the same.
 By default, the VO Frontend will run as user `frontend` (UID is machine dependent) so these proxies must be owned by the user